-I am writing to express my strong support for SB 951, a critical piece of legislation that will protect the integrity of medical practice in Oregon by ensuring that physicians retain ultimate authority over decisions which impact patient care.
+I am a current MD student in Oregon, and I am writing to express my strong support for SB 951.
+This is a critical piece of legislation that will protect the integrity of medical practice in Oregon by ensuring that physicians retain ultimate authority over decisions which impact patient care.

 As a student physician, I have dedicated my life to the health and well-being of my patients.
-I have undergone, and will continue to receive, years of medical training, taken an oath to prioritize patient welfare above all else, and am building a career centered on the trust my patients will place in me.
+I have undergone, and will continue to receive, years of medical training, taken an oath to prioritize patient welfare above all else, and am building a career that will be centered on the trust my patients place in me.
 At the same time, I recognize that medicine is also a business.
 Running a medical practice requires balancing financial sustainability with ethical patient care.
 This balance is the core of our healthcare system, preserved by the corporate practice of medicine doctrine that has existed in Oregon since 1947-a doctrine which more than 30 other states have also adopted.